Light Rail Transit Authority: Board of directors

-The Board of Directors is composed of eight ex-officio cabinet members namely the secretary of the DOTr as chairman, the respective secretaries of the DPWH, DBM, DOF and NEDA, the chairman of the MMDA and the LTFRB and the administrator of the LRTA and one representative from the private sector.
+The board of directors is composed of eight ex-officio cabinet members namely the secretary of the DOTr as chairman, the respective secretaries of the DPWH, DBM, DOF and DEPDev, the chairman of the MMDA and the LTFRB and the administrator of the LRTA and one representative from the private sector.

 The Board is tasked to issue, prescribe, and adopt policies, programs, plans, standards, guidelines, procedures, rules, and regulations for implementation, enforcement, and application by the LRTA Management.
 The Board also convenes to resolve operations-related issues and concerns and other matters requiring immediate attention and resolution.